scribd/SCPagingGridView/README.markdown

 SCGridView
 ---
-A UIView sublcass that lays out it's children according to a given schema.
+A UIView sublcass that lays out its children according to a given schema.

 Screen shot: